The content on this page is available in a downloadable format.

 Approvals for commercial release of GM canola varieties

-Since 2003, the Regulator has issued six licences for the general/commercial release of GM canola (see table 1).
+Since 2003, the Regulator has issued seven licences for the general/commercial release of GM canola (see table 1).
 This means that the GM canola is allowed to be released into the environment in all canola-growing regions throughout Australia.

 Table 1.
 Current GM canola licences for general/commercial releases